 Hopefully, if you approach those you care about the most and ask them to be honest with you about how your narcissistic leanings have affected them, they’ll be able to talk to you about it with empathy and patience.
 After all, if you’re that close to them, they probably have some inkling as to your past and how you got to where you are now.

 In this regard, the old quote, “When you understand everything, you can forgive everything,” comes into play.
-It’s easier to not take things personally when one recognizes that certain behaviors stem from a place of deep wounding, rather than malice.
+It’s easier to not take things personally when one recognizes that certain toxic traits in yourself stem from a place of deep wounding, rather than malice.

 Even so, you’ll need to be willing to not just listen to what these people have to say, but to hear them and take their feedback to heart.